 Accounts receivable financing, commonly referred to invoice factoring, is a funding solution companies use to bridge the cash-flow gap from slow-paying customers.

 The process works by selling your invoices to TCI Business Capital.
-The same-day you’ll receive up to a 95 percent advance on your invoice amount.
+The same day, you’ll receive a competitive advance on your invoice amount.
 Once your customer pays the invoice at a later date, the remaining will be remitted back to you, minus a small fee for our services.